TonyTheTaiga/pycap/README.md

 ### Installation

-As of now you can only run this can only be set up in a virtual enviroment.
+As of now you can only run this in a virtual enviroment.

 First, clone this repository and open up the directory in a terminal.